theostos/FACS-synthetic-classifier/README.md

 - [[7](#7)] describes a method of training a CNN for video-based facial performance capture tailored to one specific actor, using 5-10 minutes of captured footage.
 While this method is actor-specific, it is **highly accurate** and **industry-oriented**.

+Finally, the FAtiMA Toolkit [[9](#9)] enables the development of socio-emotional agents capable of interpreting and generating emotionally aware responses, enhancing interactions in application

 ### Representation of facial expression